Unlike Servant Race

 - It is universally accepted that Spartan badassery and the helot system were heavily intertwined... besides the perpetual siege mentality, the helot population gave the Spartans the luxury of being able to do things like live in a barracks like a monk until age 30 by, you know, running the local economy.
 Funny thing about perpetual training to be a badass; you usually can't do it unless it's what you actually do for a living.
 The helots were the answer to the paradox of the Spartans being citizen militiamen and being able to train like modern day professionals like the SEALs.
 Thebes would prove canny enough to note this, and after defeating Sparta in the Theban War, they demanded as part of the peace settlement that the former citizens of Messenia—i.e, the helots—be given their freedom.
 There is some speculation that Pericles planned to do the same had he won.

 - This is what Nazi Germany had in mind for practically all of Eastern Europe during World War II, including the Poles, Ukrainians, and Russians.
-Their lands would be settled by Germans, and the remainder of the local "subhumans" would be their slaves.
-The remainder.
-After about two thirds of the natives would already have been exterminated through organized starvation and ethnic cleansing.
+Their lands would be settled by Germans, and the local "subhumans" would be their slaves.

-- The Nazis even invoked the above example; Heinrich Himmler once said that the Russian people would be the Helots to Germany's Spartans.
+- Some Nazis even invoked the above example; Heinrich Himmler once said that the Russian people would be the Helots to Germany's Spartans.